pan1kt/GamingTweaks/README.md

 ##  Process Scheduling

-New info by Nimble:
-Calypto's guide is written based on mouse interrupts being a background process Thus no foreground boost, but from what I gather its the other way around.
-That mouse or keyboard determines what is the foreground, and then boost value determines how much more priority that thread gets
-Which if its a game that uses raw input, the game gets boosted shunning background processes, while polling through raw input with higher priority, thus taking further mouse input over other background processes
-So the one for smoothness(as he writes), would also be the best for input, on the condition that program is in exclusive fullscreen and using rawinput (not direct input)

 What is Win32Priority:

 is the amount of time the Windows process scheduler allocates to a program.
 Short quantum will improve responsiveness at the expense of more context switching, or switching between tasks, which is computationally expensive.
 Long quantum will improve performance of programs at the expense of lower responsiveness.
 Why would you want long quantum, then?
 Well, it minimizes context switching and will make the game run smoother, resulting in better consistency when aiming.
 However, short quantum could potentially decrease input lag which would improve consistency as well.
 The higher the boost, the better the FPS and smoothness will be, but you may experience degraded input response with high boost.
-Generally, long quantum results in better smoothness but slightly degraded mouse response, whereas the opposite is true for short quantum. <br/>
+Generally, long quantum results in better smoothness but slightly degraded mouse response, whereas the opposite is true for short quantum.

+New info by Nimble:
+Calypto's guide and this text created based on him is written based on mouse interrupts being a background process Thus no foreground boost, but from what I gather its the other way around.
+That mouse or keyboard determines what is the foreground, and then boost value determines how much more priority that thread gets
+Which if its a game that uses raw input, the game gets boosted shunning background processes, while polling through raw input with higher priority, thus taking further mouse input over other background processes
+So the one for smoothness(as he writes), would also be the best for input, on the condition that program is in exclusive fullscreen and using rawinput (not direct input)

 **42 Decimal** = Short, Fixed, High foreground boost.
 2A Hex<br/>
 **41 Decimal** = Short, Fixed, Medium foreground boost.
 29 Hex<br/>